 LUDHIANA, India (Reuters) - Punjab made Sunil Jain’s family rich, but now he wishes he could afford to leave.

-Profits at Oswal Polypack shrink every year, says Jain, a 49-year-old with a penchant for fat gold jewellery and chewing tobacco.
+Profits at Oswal Polypack shrink every year, says Jain, a 49-year-old with a penchant for fat gold jewelry and chewing tobacco.
 The state government seems not to care and has even raised taxes on the raw materials he needs.

-“How can industry remain here, when there is no power, when you face labour shortages?” he said.
+“How can industry remain here, when there is no power, when you face labor shortages?” he said.
 “The government has been promising power for the past five years, but what we have got instead is power cuts of up to 12 hours a day.”

 While much of India has galloped ahead in recent years on the back of a reform drive that began two decades ago, Punjab has somehow been left straggling behind.

-But after reforms in 1991 unleashed a boom in Asia’s third-largest economy, Punjab was unable to capitalise.
+But after reforms in 1991 unleashed a boom in Asia’s third-largest economy, Punjab was unable to capitalize.
 Its economy grew at an average annual rate of 6.6 percent over the past decade against a national average of about 8 percent.
 High-flyers such as Gujarat and Maharashtra grew at about 10 percent.

-The state government’s focus on farming may have earned Punjab the label the “bread basket of India”, but it has stifled the growth of manufacturing industries that the state needs to catch up with the strongest performers.
+The state government’s focus on farming may have earned Punjab the label the “bread basket of India,” but it has stifled the growth of manufacturing industries that the state needs to catch up with the strongest performers.

 Farmers sitting on some of India’s most fertile land - Punjab means “the land of five rivers” - are reluctant to sell their fields to make way for industry, and politicians are wary of upsetting the state’s most powerful vote bank.